exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/installation/online/oase_agent/kubernetes.rst

            -   # matchLabels:
            -   #   release: "stable"
            +   matchLabels:
-           +     release: "pv-ita-ag-oase-1"    # 利用する永続ボリューム名を指定
+           +     release: "pv-ita-ag-oase-1"    # Specify the name of the presistent volume that will be used

-      5.  二つ目のOASE Agentの設定
+      5. Configure Second OASE Agent definition name

           .. code-block:: diff
            :caption: exastro-agent-2.yaml